gkochera/snake/snake/README.md

 The arrow keys control the snake around the board.
 The `Q` key can be used to quit the game and the `P` key can be used to pause the game.

+# Outstanding Issues With the Game

+- The snake can still leave the board (off-screen).
+- The snake can cross over itself.
+- No score is displayed to the user on the screen.